Airbus A220: CSeries feasibility study

 Bombardier appointed Gary Scott on 8 March 2004 to evaluate the creation of a New Commercial Aircraft Program.
-Bombardier launched a feasibility study for a five-seat abreast CSeries at Farnborough Airshow in July 2004 to investigate development of an aircraft to replace rival manufacturers' aging DC-9/MD-80, Fokker 100, Boeing 737 Classic and BAe-146 with 20% lower operating costs, and 15% lower than aircraft produced at the time.
-The smaller version should carry 110 to 115 passengers and the larger 130 to 135 passengers over 3,200 nautical miles.
+A feasibility study for a five-seat abreast CSeries was then launched at the biennial Farnborough Airshow in July to investigate development of an aircraft to replace rival manufacturers' aging models: DC-9/MD-80, Fokker 100, Boeing 737 Classic and BAe-146 with 20% lower operating costs, and 15% lower operating costs than then-in-production models: Embraer E-Jet, Boeing 717, etc. The smaller variant (C110) should carry 110 to 115 passengers and the larger (C130) between 130 and 135 passengers over 3,200 nautical miles.

-Bombardier's Board of Directors authorized marketing the CSeries on 15 March 2005, seeking firm commitments from potential customers, suppliers and government partners prior to program launch.
 The C110 was planned to weigh 133,200 lb at MTOW and have a length of 114.7 ft, while the C130 should be 125.3 ft long and have a 146,000 lb MTOW.
 The aircraft would have 3-by-2 standard seating and 4-abreast business class, 7 ft stand-up headroom, fly-by-wire and side stick controls.
 20 percent of the airframe weight would be in composite materials for the centre and rear fuselages, tail cone, empennage and wings.
 The first flight was planned for 2008 and entry into service for 2010.

+Bombardier's Board of Directors authorized marketing the CSeries on 15 March 2005, seeking firm commitments prior to program launch.

-In May 2005, the CSeries development was evaluated at US$2.1 billion, shared with suppliers and partner governments for one-third each.
+In May, the CSeries development was evaluated at US$2.1 billion, shared with suppliers and partner governments for one-third each.
 The Government of Canada would invest US$262.5 million, the Government of Quebec US$87.5 million and the Government of the United Kingdom US$340 million (£180 million), repayable on a royalty basis per aircraft.
-The UK contribution is part of an investment partnership for the location of the development of the wings, engine nacelles and composite empennage structures at the Belfast plant, where Bombardier bought Short Brothers in 1989.
+The UK contribution is part of an investment partnership for the location of the development of the composite wings and other parts at the Belfast plant, where Bombardier bought Short Brothers in 1989.